Quantum Approaches to Consciousness

 Unlike the approaches discussed so far, which are essentially based on (different features of) status quo quantum theory, the physical part of the scenario, proposed by Penrose, refers to future developments of quantum theory for a proper understanding of the physical process underlying quantum state reduction.
 The grander picture is that a full-blown theory of quantum gravity is required to ultimately understand quantum measurement (see the entry on quantum gravity).

 This is a far-reaching assumption.
 Penrose’s rationale for invoking state reduction is not that the corresponding randomness offers room for mental causation to become efficacious (although this is not excluded).
-His conceptual starting point, at length developed in two books (Penrose 1989, 1994), is that elementary conscious acts cannot be described algorithmically, hence cannot be computed.
+His conceptual starting point, at length developed in two books (Penrose 1989, 1994), is that elementary conscious acts are not conceived of as algorithmic, hence cannot be computed.
 His background in this respect has a lot to do with the nature of creativity, mathematical insight, Gödel’s incompleteness theorems, and the idea of a Platonic reality beyond mind and matter.

 Penrose argues that a valid formulation of quantum state reduction replacing von Neumann’s projection postulate must faithfully describe an objective physical process that he calls objective reduction.
 As such a physical process remains empirically unconfirmed so far, Penrose proposes that effects not currently covered by quantum theory could play a role in state reduction.
 Ideal candidates for him are gravitational effects since gravitation is the only fundamental interaction which is not integrated into quantum theory so far.
 Rather than modifying elements of the theory of gravitation (i.e., general relativity) to achieve such an integration, Penrose discusses the reverse: that novel features have to be incorporated in quantum theory for this purpose.
 In this way, he arrives at the proposal of gravitation-induced objective state reduction.